nepada/form-renderer/README.md

 Use `$renderer->setRenderValidState(true)` to enable/disable rendering of "valid" form control state for filled inputs after form submission.

+In inline mode the error messages are always rendered as tooltips.
+In the other modes you can switch between standard and tooltip rendering by calling `$renderer->setUseErrorTooltips(true)`.

 You can enable the use of [custom form controls](https://getbootstrap.com/docs/4.4/components/forms/#custom-forms) by `$renderer->setUseCustomControls(true)`.

 To render a checkbox as a switch, you need to set type option: `$checkboxInput->setOption('type', 'switch')`.